microsoft/xr-development-for-beginners/5-csharp-foundations/2-variables-data-types/README.md

 6
 ```

-What our program is doing here is storing the number 4 in our variable x, and storing the value of x + 2 (4+2) in our variable y.
+What our program is doing here is storing the number 4 in our variable `x`, and storing the value of `x + 2 (4+2)` in our variable `y`.

->Note that once the variables have been declared, the data type label is no longer necessary.
+Once the variables have been declared, the data type label is no longer necessary.

 ### Common Data Types in C#